-Some Facts on Poverty in India
+Facts on Poverty in India

-Tribal people, Dalits and labour class including farm workers in villages and casual workers in cities are still very poor and make the poorest class in India.
+Tribal people, Dalits and labour class including farmworkers in villages and casual workers in cities are still very poor and make the poorest class in India.

 60% of the poor still reside in the states of Bihar, Jharkhand, Odisha, Madhya Pradesh, Chattisgarh, Uttar Pradesh and Uttarakhand.
 The reason for these states to be in the category of the poorest state is because 85% of tribal people live there.
-Also, most of these regions are either flood-prone or suffer from drought-like conditions.
-These conditions hamper agriculture to a great extent, on which the household income of these people depends.
+Also, most of these regions are either flood-prone or suffer from calamities.
+These conditions hamper agriculture to a great extent, on which the household income of these groups depends.

-According to the Global Hunger Index Report 2012 by the International Food Research Institute, India ranks 65 in Global Hunger Index.
-Though there is no shortage of food production in India, our nation still has the highest percentage of underweight children under five.
-India is working hard to become a superpower in 2020, but what about these poor in India as our nation still lags behind in improving GHI.
+According to the Global Hunger Index Report 2018 by the International Food Research Institute, India ranks 103 in the Global Hunger Index (GHI).
+Though there is no shortage of food production in India, our nation still has 35.8% of children under five in the underweight category.
+India is working hard to become a superpower in 2020, but such statistics are worrisome, as our nation still lags behind in improving GHI.
 At the same time, India seems to have achieved commendable success towards poverty eradication, because it is no longer the country with the largest number of poor people.

-Causes of Poverty
+Causes of Poverty in India

-Apart from all these, unskilled workers are paid very low in spite of hard work they put daily.
-The problem lies with the unorganized sector as owners do not bother the way their workers live and the amount they earn.
+Apart from all these, unskilled workers are paid very low in spite of the hard work they put in daily.
+The problem lies with the unorganized sector as owners do not bother with the way their workers live and the amount they earn.
 Their area of concern is just cost-cutting and more profit.
 Because of the number of workers looking for a job is higher than the jobs available, unskilled workers have no other option but to work for less money.
 The government should really find a way to impose minimum wage standards for these workers.
 At the same time, the government should ensure that this is implemented well.

 Poverty must be eradicated from India as every person has the right to live a healthy life.